ZalgoNoise/zlog/README.md

 [`*Mongo.Close() error`](store/db/mongo/mongo.go#L79) | method | used to terminate the live connection to the MongoDB instance
 [`WithPostgres(addr, port, database string) log.LoggerConfig`](store/db/mongo/mongo.go#L163) | function | takes in the address to the mongo server, and a database and collection name; and returns a LoggerConfig so that this type of writer is defined in a Logger

+#### gRPC

+To provide a solution to loggers that write _over the wire_, this library implements a [gRPC](https://grpc.io/) log server with a number of useful features; as well a [gRPC](https://grpc.io/) log client which will act as a regular logger, but one that writes the log messages to a gRPC log server.

+The choice for gRPC was simple.
+The framework is very solid and provides both fast and secure transmission of messages over a network.
+This is all that it's needed, right?
+Nope!
+There are also protocol buffers which helped in shaping the structure of this library in a more organized way (in my opinion).

+Originally, the plan was to create the event data structures in Go (manually), and from that point integrate the logger logic as an HTTP Writer or something -- note this is already possible as the [Logger interface](log/logger.go#L95) implements the [`io.Writer` interface](https://pkg.go.dev/io#Writer) already.
+But the problem there would be a repetition in defining the event data structure.
+If gRPC was in fact the choice, it would mean that there would be a data structure for Go and another for gRPC (with generated Go code, for the same thing).

+So, easy-peasy: scratch off the Go data structure and keep the protocol buffers, even for (local) events and loggers.
+This worked great, it was easy enough to switch over, and the logic remained _kinda_ the same way, in the end.

+The added benefit is that gRPC and protobuf will create this generated code (from [`proto/event.proto`](proto/event.proto) and [`proto/service.proto`](proto/service.proto), to [`log/event/event.pb.go`](log/event/event.pb.go)) and [`proto/service/service.pb.go`](proto/service/service.pb.go) respectively); which it a huge boost to productivity.

+An added bonus is a very lightweight encoded format of the exchanged messages, as you are able to convert the protocol buffer messages into byte slices, too.

+Lastly, no network logic implementation headaches as creating a gRPC server and client is super smooth -- it only takes a few hours reading documentation and examples.
+The benefit is being able to very quickly push out a server-client solution to your app, with zero effort in the _engine_ transmitting those messages, only what you actually do with them.

+On this note, it's also possible to easily implement a log client in a different programming language supported by [gRPC](https://grpc.io/).
+This means that if you really love this library, then you could create a Java-based gRPC log client for your Android app, while you run your gRPC log server in Go, in your big-shot datacenter.

+This section will cover features that you will find in both server and client implementations.

 ________________